MK-0482 for Acute Myeloid & Chronic Myelomonocytic Leukemias

 The trial does not specify if you need to stop taking your current medications.
 However, you cannot have received systemic anticancer therapy, radiotherapy, or surgery within 2 weeks before starting the study treatment, and you must not be on chronic systemic steroid therapy exceeding 10 mg daily of prednisone equivalent within 7 days prior to the first dose.

-What makes the drug MK-0482 unique for treating acute myeloid and chronic myelomonocytic leukemias?
+What evidence suggests that MK-0482 might be an effective treatment for acute myeloid and chronic myelomonocytic leukemias?

 MD